TylerJDev/gif2txt/README.md

 gif2txt
 =======

 Gif image to to Ascii Text.
-(Just a toy)
+Convert any GIF, MP4 into ASCII text animation!

 See also [img2txt](https://github.com/hit9/img2txt).